This is a site about the rapid transformation of higher education in the age of generative AI.

-All that is solid about the university is melting into air.
+All that was solid about the university is melting into air.

 Nik Janos is a Professor of Sociology at California State University Chico.
 He is co-editor of the book “Urban Cascadia and the Pursuit of Environmental Justice.”
 His academic interests are urbanization, globalization, technology, and energy.